nikfrank/snoop-hooks/README.md

 We're using a common pattern in React here of computing multiple things from one reactive variable

-if the computation is more complex (sorting, arithmetic, etc), we would consider not doing it inside the render function, as that would slow down our app, like we did with the email validation.
+if the computation is more complex (sorting, arithmetic, etc), we would consider not doing it inside the render function, as that would slow down our app, like we did with the email validation with `useMemo`.

 ---